-A Celebration of Life for Grant G. Arment, age 82, of Norfolk, will be at a later date with Home for Funerals.
+A Celebration of Life for Grant G. Arment, age 82, of Norfolk, will be 10:00 a.m., Friday, June 25, 2021 at the First United Methodist Church in Norfolk.
+Reverend Dr. Raponzil Drake will be the officiant.

 Mr. Arment passed away Friday, September 11, 2020 at the Avera Sister James Care Center in Yankton, South Dakota.